 In the U.S., patients can also be advised to seek care elsewhere for not paying their bills.

 In most developed countries, doctors are prohibited from firing patients for discriminatory reasons based on a patient’s gender, race, religion, disability, national origin, or sexual preference.
 Nor can they fire a patient during a critical stage in ongoing treatment (e.g. third trimester of pregnancy, mid-course of cancer therapy, etc.) unless appropriate alternative care is arranged.

 Conversely, patients can fire their doctors for any old reason.

-Patients are free to terminate their physician relationships at any time, with or without notice, and they can then go on to broadcast the details of such termination to the world by trashing the physician or staff person involved.
-We embrace a fine double standard when it comes to firing, it seems.
+Patients are free to terminate their physician relationships at any time, with or without notice, and they can then go on to broadcast the details of such termination to the world by trashing the physician or staff person involved on online Rate Your MD sites.
+We embrace an exquisite double standard when it comes to firing, it seems.

 If your physician ever feels the need to drop the f-word into an angry public attack upon you, I’m betting that you would stand up, walk out of the room, and fire that doc’s sorry ass.

 And that is why That Guy’s cardiologist fired him, too.

 Q: If you were That Guy’s physician, would you have fired him, or given him a second chance?